Updated: Oct 13

 powdered sugar if desired.
 Beat until cream is stiff enough to frost the top of the cake.

 I really only have two things to say.
 1. I love the taste and texture of this cake.
 Next time I think I will try the chocolate and honey and maybe experiment with some tropical and citrus fruits.
 2. When I baked this cake and let it cool, I assembled it and served it right away.
-It had such a strong sent of eggs that I didn't know if I could eat it.
+It had such a strong scent of eggs that I didn't know if I could eat it.
 The solution, stick it in the fridge first.
 I'm not sure what chemical, scientific thing happens, but letting it chill completely in the refrigerator made the smell of eggs totally disappear.